 De-etiolation is a process that is informally known as “greening”.
 It involves a series of biochemical and physiological changes a plant shoot undergoes in response to exposure to sunlight.
 This happens when the plants emerge from the ground after long periods of insufficient exposure to sunlight.
 Changes that occur in the plant, once exposed to light, prepare it for photosynthesis.

-To further understand etiolation, remedies, and how to grow a healthy garden, either indoors or outside, talk to the team at Hort Culture.
+To further understand etiolation, remedies, and how to grow a healthy garden & other services related to garden maintenance in North Shore, either indoors or outside, talk to the team at Hort Culture.
 We are your local gardening and lawn care experts, so get in touch today and we’ll answer any questions you may have.